-Yesterday, on Christmas Eve, having a justified rest between the traditional ceremonies :-) I had a chat with my close and good friend, Prof PW.
-After the glühwein, we briefly tried to summarise the international development work in the field, and we discussed the concept "psychological autopsy" - IAC as a preliminary concept in Sweden, which, I think, also sum up, the newly read, Shepherd-book excellently!
+Yesterday, on Christmas Eve, whilst enjoying a well-deserved break amidst the traditional festivities, I engaged in a conversation with my close and esteemed friend, Prof PW.
+Post-glühwein, we endeavoured to summarise the international developments in our field and discussed the concept of "psychological autopsy" - IAC as a nascent concept in Sweden, which, I believe, also encapsulates the essence of the recently read Shepherd book.

-Forensic Medicine Science is not just about postmortems, autopsies, pathology and microscopy.
-FMS is a lot more than expected, being legally credible, in spite of personal shortcomings, in a sometimes impermeable fog of investigation errors, inadequacies, and uncertain documentation from crime scenes; its about understanding context of processes, as access to the medical, psychiatric and legal journals, documents, notes, letters, diaries or anything that can give more information about the case - and in Court, in all this uncertainty giving juridically assessments "without any reasonable doubt" and conclusions by the cause of death.
+Forensic Medicine Science extends beyond mere postmortems, autopsies, pathology, and microscopy.
+It encompasses much more, maintaining legal credibility despite personal limitations, amidst an often impenetrable fog of investigative errors, inadequacies, and uncertain documentation from crime scenes.
+It involves understanding the context of processes, such as accessing medical, psychiatric, and legal journals, documents, notes, letters, diaries, or anything that can shed more light on a case.
+In court, amidst all this uncertainty, it requires providing judicial assessments "beyond reasonable doubt" and conclusions regarding the cause of death.

-And within all this complexity, having worthy, dignified summons and meetings together with grieving relatives.
-And, at the same time, not lose one's mind by yourself, as well - like a cumulative PTSD, gathered over decades of troublesome experiences and acute stress, as such Richard Shepherd describe it in the final chapters of the book.
+Amidst this complexity, there is the need for respectful and dignified interactions with grieving relatives.
+Simultaneously, one must guard against losing one's own sanity, akin to a cumulative PTSD, accumulated over decades of challenging experiences and acute stress, as Richard Shepherd describes in the final chapters of his book.

-This is a personal and really surprising book!
+This is a personal and truly astonishing book!